codemeta/codemeta/crosswalks-sssom/README.md

        - more_specific_than: the source vocabulary term the codemeta term is more specific than the codemeta term.
 For example, "hal_id more_specific_than codemeta:identifier" means that the hal id is a more concrete term than the "identifier" property in CodeMeta.
        - more_generic_than:  The source vocabulary term is more generic than the CodeMeta term.
 For example, " status more_generic_than codemeta:developmentStatus" means that the status is a more generic term than the "developmentStatus" property in CodeMeta.
        - close_match: The subject and the object are sufficiently similar that they can be used interchangeably in some information retrieval applications.
 For example, if the source and codemeta properties refer to dates, but the format is different.
+   - source_term_path: Indicates the path of the term in the source specification or vocabulary.
+   - codemeta_term_path: Indicates the path of the term in Codemeta.
    - combined_mapping: **It applies ONLY to a part-of relationship**.
      This column defines the formula used to combine terms between schemas.
      For example, if the CodeMeta vocabulary has the term `date`, and the source vocabulary has the terms `year` and `month`, the combined_mapping should be as follows: $(year) + $(month)`.